s-and-witch/ghc-proposals/principles.rst

 We define a **stable Haskell package** as follows.
 A stable Haskell package

 * Does not use Experimental extensions.
 * Does not use experimental features.
-(Examples: ``INCOHERENT`` pragmas, use of the Javascript or Wasm back end, builds on non-tier-1 platforms.)
+(Examples: use of the Javascript or Wasm back end, builds on non-tier-1 platforms.)
+* Does not rely on explicitly-undefined behaviour.
+(Example: ``INCOHERENT`` instance selection.)
 * Does not use ``-Werror`` in its default build configuration.
 * Explicitly specifies a language edition (``Haskell98``, ``GHC2021``), in the source code or the build configuration.
 * Depends only on stable Haskell packages.